How to deal with a pest snail infestation in your aquarium?

 Naturally removing snails with your hands is, perhaps, the easiest and safest method of dealing with an infestation.

-You don’t need any specialized tools to pull it off, and no snails get harmed in the process.
+Manual removal doesn’t require any specialized tools, and no snails are harmed in the process.

 On the other hand, it can be quite annoying since many snails are nocturnal.